grantmcdermott/ritest/README.md

 conducting RI *ex post* or in quasi-experimental settings (e.g. a study that leverages a natural experiment).
-For example, you can’t pass an existing regression model object to `ri2::conduct_ri()`, which is what `ritest::ritest()` was designed for.
+For example, you can’t pass an existing regression model object to `ri2::conduct_ri()`, which is what **ritest** was designed for.
 Your use case will likely determine which software is optimal for you.

 ## License